lynchborg/automapper/README.md

 # Automapper

 Easily map from a source to a destination struct.

-Can automatically map fields that are the same name and type.

-Allows for custom override for fields that have differing types or that don't exist on the source struct.
+Why?
+Since writing mappings by hand is great and all, it's very tedious if the types are largely the same but with some small differences.
+Automapper will (automatically :p) map fields that are the same name and type, just leaving you to define what you want to do with the exceptions.

 ```golang
 package main